 The challenge to the establishment was too much and the mighty Catholic church retaliated with extreme brutality during the crusades known as the Albigensian crusades after the Cathar stronghold of Albi.
 The movement was finally crushed after the fall of Montségur, the site of the Cathar’s last stand, in 1244.

-Perpignan on the Mediterranean coast is an important Catalan city which retains a separatist feel with its distinct culture, language, and cuisine.
-It has some remarkable buildings, include the Loge de Mer, built in 1397 and the museum of Casa Païral, the place to find out more about the local Catalan culture.
-Learn about getting to Perpignan.
+- Perpignan on the Mediterranean coast is an important Catalan city which retains a separatist feel with its distinct culture, language, and cuisine.
+It has some remarkable buildings, including the Loge de Mer, built in 1397 and the museum of Casa Païral, the place to find out more about the local Catalan culture.

-Go surfing in the Atlantic at Biarritz.
+- Go surfing in the Atlantic at Biarritz.
 The best beaches are the Grande Plage, followed by Plage Marbella and Plage de la Côte des Basques.
-Learn how to get to Biarritz from London and Paris.